wangsw09/AmpBridge/README.md

 Stein's unbiased risk estimator (SURE) of bridge regression.

 Approximate message passing is an algorithm which has tractable and analyzable performance under specific design (Gaussian typically).
-On the other hand, it connects to a big class of statistical machine learning models, making it possible to analyze the statistical properties of these models, including MSE, variable selection, etc.
+On the other hand, it connects to a class of statistical machine learning models, making it possible to analyze the statistical properties of these models, including MSE, variable selection, etc.

 This package provides functionalities about the following topics:
 * Theoretical quantities about AMP state-evolutions, such as MSE, optimal tuning,